-Our research is currently on display at the Polar Museum, Lensfield Road, Cambridge, in the new temporary exhibit:
+Our research was on display at the Polar Museum:

 This exhibition shows photographs taken on an expedition of Swiss explorer and meteorologist Alfred de Quervain to the Uummannaq fjord and ice cap in Greenland.
 The photographs are partnered with images and instruments from this year’s expedition to Uummannaq by researchers from the RESPONDER team.
 The exhibition features an interwoven display of historical photographs and related examples from modern science.
 We are still active in the region, thanks to the ongoing support of the local community, and continue to study the glaciers that surround Uummannaq.